fschuette/website/content/authors/admin/_index.md

 bio: My research interests include the neurocognition of language and meaning, sentence comprehension, and verbal working memory.
 education:
   courses:
+  - course: PhD in Psychology
+    institution: University of Potsdam, Germany
+    year: 2025
   - course: M.A in Applied Linguistics - Acquisition, Processing, & Use of Language
     institution: University of Erfurt, Germany
     year: 2018